 If you have two or three main subjects you can align them diagonally.
 This is an easy way to create balance in the composition and it encourages the viewers to gaze through the scene.

-For moving objects, it is possible to change the position and place them diagonally.
+For moving objects, it is possible to change their position and place them diagonally.
 In other situations, you may not have any control over the position of your subjects.

 For example, in landscape photography, the objects are usually static and too big to move.
 In such environments, you will need to move around the scene and find a perspective where subjects fall in the diagonal lines.